-My White Chocolate Raspberry Cheesecake and White Chocolate Raspberry Trifle have sold me on the pairing of white chocolate and raspberries.
+My White Chocolate Raspberry Cheesecake, Raspberry Muffins, and White Chocolate Raspberry Trifle have sold me on the pairing of white chocolate and raspberries.
 Add in some cocoa powder and semisweet chocolate chips and you have the best combination of flavors.

 This recipe has four delicious components that work perfectly together:

 - Fudgy brownies – I used my favorite homemade brownies as the base of this recipe.
 They are made in one bowl and flavored with a combination of cocoa powder, white chocolate chips, and semisweet chocolate chips (for fudginess).
 Prepare the brownie batter, then spread it into a lined/greased 9×9 pan.

 - Raspberry jam – Dollop raspberry jam onto the top of the brownie batter.
 Using the tip of a sharp knife, gently drag and swirl the jam into the batter before baking.

 - Fresh raspberries – Press halved fresh raspberries onto the top of the brownie batter.
 These raspberries will add a pop of color and fresh flavor to every bite.

 - White Chocolate chips – This sweet and creamy addition balances the flavors of chocolate and raspberries.